govindKulk/cortexa/README.md

-# Cortexa — Personalized Product Recommendations (React Native + Gemini)
+# Cortexa — Personalized Product Recommendations.
+(React Native)

 A simple assignment project that showcases on-device LLM-powered product recommendations with a clean UX.